 Adding ERP System Functionality without Intrusive Code

 Existing apps can be extended and new apps created without writing code.
 Extensibility, new apps and modularization leverage the microservices at the core of the QAD Enterprise Platform architecture.
 This leads to a flexible ERP system that can be upgraded without breaking the enhancements that are made through these technologies.
+Learn more about intelligent and ever changing software like platform architecture – vantiq offers and other solution companies.

 The reduction in operational costs from implementing a flexible ERP solution has been shown to have more than twice that of an inflexible ERP solution.
 Flexibility is needed to ensure your ERP system continues to meet your needs in an ever-changing business environment.